 The WCACCC shall be composed of administrators, staff, and faculty with knowledge of past collaborative initiatives with the CTUIR and with the capacity to communicate with a broad range of members of the campus community.
 At least one member of the President's Cabinet, one faculty member, and one student will be included in the advisory council.

 The current members are:

-Noah Leavitt, Director of the Student Engagement Center
+- Noah Leavitt, Director of the Career and Community Engagement Center

 - Libby Miller, Maxey Museum Exhibitions and Collections Manager

 - Mary Raschko, Associate Dean for Faculty Development